Amandine Henry: Olympique Lyonnais, 2007–2016

+Portland Thorns, 2016–17

-Henry scored her first NWSL goal against Boston on 27 May.
-Also, in May, she was named to the NWSL Team of the Month.
+Henry signed with the Portland Thorns in March 2016 and joined the team in June, where she played in 10 matches and started in 9 for the regular season-winning National Women's Soccer League team.
+She scored her first NWSL goal against Boston on 27 May.
+In May, she was named to the NWSL Team of the Month.
 She started in 12 consecutive games between April and July before departing for the UEFA Women's Euro 2017.